MASS CENTRAL RAIL TRAIL; NORWOTTUCK BRANCH

 6.5 miles.

-Note; The UMass Bikeway Commuter Trail/Swift Way is a spur trail to the UMass Amherst campus where you may also loop back to the Mass Central Rail Trail; Norwottuck Branch through Amherst Center (quaint shops & restaurants) and only bypass 0.2 miles of the trail.
-See below.
+Note; The UMass Bikeway Commuter Trail/Swift Way is a Spur Trail to the UMass Amherst campus where you may also Loop back to the Mass Central Rail Trail; Norwottuck Branch through Amherst Center (quaint shops & restaurants) and only bypass 0.2 miles of the trail.
+See; UMass Bikeway Commuter Trail/Swift Way Below.

 Just past the UMass Bikeway Commuter Trail